consoledotdev/home/content/tools/website-monitoring.md

-The best website monitoring tools have multiple check types such as HTTP(S), DNS, TCP and SMTP, configurable check frequency, check locations around the world, the ability to build multi-step transaction monitoring tests, and advanced alerting so you can be notified via different channels when your website or API goes down.
+The best website monitoring tools have multiple check types such as HTTP(S), DNS, TCP and SMTP, configurable check frequency, check locations around the world, the ability to build multi-step transaction monitoring tests (also known as synthetic monitoring), and advanced alerting so you can be notified via different channels when your website or API goes down.

 We tested 13 website monitoring services using our [independent selection criteria](/about/#selection-criteria).
 The best website